Lucas-C/ludochaordic/content/2019-10-21-using-python-requests-futures-to-crawl-all-jobs-on-a-jenkins-4-times-faster.md

 else we need to continue traversing its children.

 My initial idea was to start new [concurrent Futures](https://docs.python.org/3/library/concurrent.futures.html#concurrent.futures.Future) for every child **inside its parent `Future` callback**.
-However this adds a lot of programatical complexity ([`cannot schedule new futures after shutdown`](https://github.com/python/cpython/blob/master/Lib/concurrent/futures/thread.py#L168) errors, an added difficulty to wait on the last `Future` completion...).
+However this adds a lot of programmatic complexity ([`cannot schedule new futures after shutdown`](https://github.com/python/cpython/blob/master/Lib/concurrent/futures/thread.py#L168) errors, an added difficulty to wait on the last `Future` completion...).